Skip to main content

 2. The grass snake

 No need to be scared of these little reptiles.
-Grass snakes can be found in the damper habitats around most of England and Wales, and are completely harmless, and very shy of humans.
+Grass snakes can be found in the damper habitats around most of England and Wales.
+They are very shy and usually avoid human contact.
+Spotting a grass snake near canals can be challenging, as they often stay hidden in the underbrush or near water.

 3. The stoat